maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 2. If your mockup were a newspaper layout, what would the sections be?
 How is it organized?
 Keep this in mind.

 3. Start with the main section, one word/image at a time beginning with the header and start building!

     I mean literally header by header, list by lists, paragraph by paragraph, start taking the words in your mockup and putting them into appropriate elements in your view file.
-You might need to readjust your application layout file, that's okay.
+You might need to readjust your application layout file as you move along, that's okay, this is the time to do that.
+You may also initially placed something in your _layout.sass styles, only to realize later that really belongs in _pages.sass.
+That happens to me all of the time, half the time with anticipation.
+In those cases I usually add a little // FIXME ccm: note.

+    As you start moving through sections of your mockup, start grabbing any remaining icons or images that you have not grabbed from your mockup already and place them in their appropriate folders per the HTML Organization chapter of this manifesto.
+Some things will simply be placeholders, like profile pictures.
+This image belongs in: images/pics/image-name.png.
+You can delete your placeholders out later.

+Coding everything semantically correct is a practice in trial and error.
 In addition to the resources in step 4, [HTML5 Doctor][] has some great HTML5 semantic specific articles that will help you get organized.
-If you are new to this all, or rusty, I recommend reviewing the following element articles: [%article][], [%section][], [the difference][], [%div][], [%aside][], [%header][], [%footer][], and [%nav][].
+If you are new to this all, or rusty, I recommend reviewing the following "element" articles: [%article][], [%section][], [the difference][], [%div][], [%aside][], [%header][], [%footer][], and [%nav][].

-Coding everything semantically correct is a practice in trial and error.

-Here's part of what I have now once everything, i.e. your HTML, is in place:
+Here's what I have up until now:

 !!!
 NEED AN IMAGE !!!

 ### Step 8 - Adding Styles

-Like in the previous step we'll take it section by section, image by image, font by font, etc. First I like to get the layout positioning out-of-the-way.
-With everything in its correct position this is what I have up till now:
+Like in the previous step we'll take it section by section, image by image, font by font, etc. First, I like to get the layout positioning out-of-the-way.
+Here we're mostly dealing with widths, margin and padding, and borders.
+With everything in its correct position this is what I have:

 !!!
 NEED AN IMAGE !!!

 Now I go from section to section.
+As I move along, and since all my font colors are defined in _define.sass, I begin to see patterns emerging and can consolidate and reorganize fonts into logical groups.

-### Step 8 - Sprites and CSS3
+### Step 9 - Sprites and CSS3

+[Railscasts][]